grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 We could delete the constant factor $T(n)=n(n+1)$

-And let's expand that multiplication so we can see the exponents:
+And let's distribute the $n$ so we can see the exponents:
 $T(n)=n^2+n$

 So now, we can clearly see that this is a quadratic function